 - provide a safe place to talk about this difficult subject

 - to assist you in strategizing a mission initiative to stop racial oppression in your area.

 We are not experts but co-missioners in this ministry as Christ has called us to be reconciling agents in this life.

-For more information on racial justice, please contact Rhashell Hunter, the associate for gender and racial justice.
+For more information on racial justice, please contact Sera Chung, the associate for gender and racial justice.